KatlegoRaymond/PokerHandApp/FiveCardPoker/README.md

 9. High Cards

 ##Project Structure

 ```
-FiveCardPoker/
+PokerHandApp/
 │
-├──src/
+├── FiveCardPoker/
+│   ├── src/
-│   └──PokerHandCardGame/
+│   │   └── PokerHandCardGame/
-│       ├── Card.java
+│   │       ├── Card.java
-│       ├── CardTest.java
+│   │       ├── CardTest.java
-│       ├── CardUtilities.java
+│   │       ├── CardUtilities.java
-│       ├── CardUtilitiesTest.java
+│   │       ├── CardUtilitiesTest.java
-│       ├── Deck.java
+│   │       ├── Deck.java
-│       ├── DeckTest.java
+│   │       ├── DeckTest.java
-│       ├── package-info.java
+│   │       ├── package-info.java
-│       └── PokerHandsApp.java
+│   │       └── PokerHandsApp.java
-├──bin/
+│   ├── bin/
+│   ├── lib/
-├── compile_and_run.bat
+│   ├── compile_and_run.bat
+│   └── README.md
 ├── .project
 ├── .classpath
 └── README.md

 ```
+### `FiveCardPoker/`
+This folder contains the main source code, binaries, dependencies, and scripts related to the poker hand application.

-1. **src/:** This directory typically contains the source code files for the project.
+- **`src/`:** This directory holds the source code of the application.

-    - **PokerHandCardGame/:** This subdirectory represents the package structure of the project.
+  - **`PokerHandCardGame/`:** This package contains the Java classes related to the poker game implementation.

-        - **Card.java:** Source code file for the `Card` class.
+    - `Card.java`: Defines the `Card` class representing a playing card.
-        - **CardTest.java:** Source code file for testing the `Card` class.
+    - `CardTest.java`: Contains unit tests for the `Card` class.
-        - **CardUtilities.java:** Source code file for the `CardUtilities` class.
+    - `CardUtilities.java`: Contains utility methods for evaluating poker hands.
-        - **CardUtilitiesTest.java:** Source code file for testing the `CardUtilities` class.
+    - `CardUtilitiesTest.java`: Contains unit tests for the `CardUtilities` class.
-        - **Deck.java:** Source code file for the `Deck` class.
+    - `Deck.java`: Defines the `Deck` class representing a deck of cards.
-        - **DeckTest.java:** Source code file for testing the `Deck` class.
+    - `DeckTest.java`: Contains unit tests for the `Deck` class.
-        - **package-info.java:** Package-level documentation.
+    - `package-info.java`: Provides package-level documentation.
-        - **PokerHandsApp.java:** Source code file for the main application class.

-2. **bin/:** This directory typically contains the compiled bytecode files generated from the source code.

-    - **PokerHandCardGame/:** This subdirectory mirrors the package structure and contains the compiled `.class` files.
+    - `PokerHandsApp.java`: Main class to run the poker hand simulation.

+- **`bin/`:** This directory is intended to hold compiled binary files, but it's currently empty.

+- **`lib/`:** This directory can be used to store external libraries or dependencies.
+It's currently empty.

-3. **compile_and_run.bat:** A batch file used to compile and run the application.
+- **`compile_and_run.bat`:** This batch file contains commands to compile and run the application.

-4. **.project:** An Eclipse project file that defines the project structure and configuration.
-5. **.classpath:** An Eclipse classpath file that specifies the project's classpath settings and dependencies.
-6. **README.md:** A markdown file containing instructions or information about the project.
+- **`README.md`:** This markdown file provides documentation for the project.

-Overall, this structure adheres to a common layout for a Java project, with separate directories for source code (`src/`) and compiled files (`bin/`).
-The presence of `.project` and `.classpath` files suggests that the project is intended to be used with the Eclipse IDE.
+### `.project` and `.classpath`

+These files are specific to Eclipse IDE and define project settings and classpath configurations, respectively.

 ## Prerequisites